Johnston Canyon Hike: 21 Essential Things to KNOW in 2024

 How Hard is the Johnston Canyon Hike?

 The Johnston Canyon Hike to the Lower Falls is 2.3 km (round trip) and has about 105 meters of elevation gain.
-The Johnston Canyon Hike to the Upper Falls is 5.1 km and 262 meters (round trip).
+The Johnston Canyon Hike to the Upper Falls is 5.5 km and 201 meters round trip (clocked exactly from my watch).
 Both hikes are easy and follow a well-maintained trail suitable for all.

 How Long Should the Johnston Canyon Hike Take?

-If you decide to hike to the Upper Falls, expect the hike to Johnston Canyon to take 2-3 hours.
+If you decide to hike to the Upper Falls, expect the hike to Johnston Canyon to take 2-3 hours round trip.
 If you are hiking Johnston Canyon in the winter, it may take longer as the trail is often icy and slippery.
 Microspikes are highly recommended in the winter months.

 What Season Should You Hike to Johnston Canyon?

 Johnston Canyon is a popular trail all year round.
-My favorite time to hike to Johnston Canyon is in May, when the snowmelt is high, creating heavy water flow from the waterfalls.
+My favorite time to hike to Johnston Canyon is in May and June, when the snowmelt is high, creating heavy water flow from the waterfalls.
 May in Banff also means the trail will be less crowded than in the summer.
-I also like hiking Johnston Canyon in the winter when the Banff waterfalls are frozen, creating a dramatic scene.
+I also like hiking Johnston Canyon in the winter when the Banff waterfalls are frozen, creating a dramatic scene with far fewer crowds.

 Is Johnston Canyon Busy?

 That said, we have hiked Johnston Canyon probably seven or eight times now and always have a relatively crowd-free experience.
-The trick is to hike Johnston Canyon in the off-season, at “off times,” which is when most of these photos were taken.
+The trick is to hike Johnston Canyon in the off-season, or at “off times,” which is when most of these photos in this article were taken.
+I’ve heard and seen photos of the crowds at Johnston Canyon, and I myself have never experienced that.
+It’s all about timing at a popular spot like this.

 If you want a quieter canyon hike experience, we recommend you look into Marble Canyon in Kootenay National Park.